irenealgi/readbelow/_posts/2016-03-13-womens-fiction.md

 Bookstores have a way of categorizing and distributing their books across the shopfloor.
 I am of course generalising, but you usually get the product separated into two main types: Fiction and Non-Fiction.
 Non-Fiction will include all sorts of books, from photography catalogues to cooking recipes, books on astrophysics, economics and history, commercial non-fiction, academic books (if the bookshop caters those) and my favourite of all: dictionaries and language activity books.
 Yep, those are books, too!

 Compared to the complex Non-Fiction multi-sections, the humble (Adult) Fiction side should be pretty straightforward.
 Right?
 Let’s take a closer look at the list (do I love lists!):
-Classics (what constitutes a classic?)
+-Classics (what constitutes a classic?)
-Fantasy (what constitutes fantasy?)
+-Fantasy (what constitutes fantasy?)
-Science-fiction (no, this is not fantasy)
+-Science-fiction (no, this is not fantasy)
-Crime Fiction
+-Crime Fiction
-Thriller (hehe, I honestly don’t know what that means) Horror
+-Thriller (hehe, I honestly don’t know what that means) -Horror
-Erotica
+-Erotica
-Literary & Commercial Fiction (you’ll usually find these merged together under General Fiction) Chick-Lit (which sometimes is in the above category, and other times it isn’t) Romance Fiction
+-Literary & Commercial Fiction (you’ll usually find these merged together under -General Fiction) -Chick-Lit (which sometimes is in the above category, and other times it isn’t) -Romance Fiction
-YA, aka Young Adult Fiction
+-YA, aka Young Adult Fiction

 Here comes the tricky thing: among the categories above, you will find that two of them are _only_ targeted at women (and by only, I mean _only_, and I don’t care if you have an uncle who happens to be a rarity and reads a couple of Romance Fiction novels every week); that’s not the point.
 The key word here is _targeting_.
 Even _if_ (and I would love to see some actual data on this) Fantasy, Science-Fiction, Crime Fiction, Thriller and Horror are typically consumed by men, they are not targeted at men.
 In fact, editorial teams put a reasonable amount of effort into acquiring niche stories that will appeal to women.
 Why is that?
 Well, because women are great fiction consumers, of course - the more they can buy, the better.